baixiaobest/Coding-Interview/README.md

 # Coding-Interview
 Coding Interview Questions and Solutions

-A collection of coding interview questions and solution in C++.
+A collection of coding interview questions and solutions in C++.
 All solutions are tested.
 Coding style follows the best programming practice.